 SRTs are solid, reliable, easily serviced, and plentiful (over 3.5 million bodies were sold in 15 years).
-There were literally millions of SR-mount lenses produced, too, and most of them are available at bargain prices, nowadays.
+There were literally millions of SR-mount lenses produced too, and most of them are available at bargain prices, nowadays.
 SRTs did use the now-obsolete 1.35V 625 mercury cell to power the meter, but conversion for a modern 357 silver-oxide battery (with an o-ring to center it in the battery chamber) takes about 20 minutes with modest soldering skills, or you can use a 675 hearing-aid battery (super-cheap to purchase in bulk) with an o-ring, which will last for a few months at a time.
 Or you can always opt for a handheld meter or Sunny 16.

 One functional faux pas is the ON/OFF/Battery Check switch.
 A hold-over from the SR-7, it is located on the bottom plate of the camera and it is very easy to leave in the ON position accidentally.
 You have to train yourself to check it EVERY time you are putting the camera away.
 A common occurrence is that the plastic tip on the film advance lever will be missing or partially broken off due to someone's overzealous winding technique.
 This is a minor issue, but there are enough SRTs out there that you can easily find one with an intact tip.
 Like most of its contemporaries, the SRT has a longish film stroke of 170 degrees (20 degree standout + 150 degrees actual winding).
-Fortunately, it uses a ratcheting mechanism, so you can use a couple of short strokes if you prefer.
-The advantage of the long throw is a fair amount of mechanical advantage, so winding is smooth and light.
+Fortunately, it uses a ratcheting mechanism, so you can use multiple short strokes if you prefer.
+The advantage of the long winding throw is a fair amount of mechanical advantage, so winding is smooth and light.

 For the absolute full-meal-deal, look for an early -102, -303, or Super.
 They have the full viewfinder display, hot shoe, MLU and multiple exposure capability.
 If you don't need MLU, the -202, -303b, or SR-505 (these are fairly rare) are the next best thing and they get you the film-safe-load window.
 If you choose an SRT-101, I highly recommend getting a post-1969 body (easily identified by the coarse checker-style knurling on the shutter speed dial and the cross-point (+) body and mount screws).
-That makes turning the shutter speed dial a one finger affair along with getting you the internal improvements made during the preceding four years of production.
-If you are looking for the minimalist SRT experience, an SRT-200 will fill the bill nicely.
+That makes turning the shutter speed dial a one-finger affair along with getting you all of the internal improvements made during the preceding four years of production.
+On the other hand, if you are looking for the minimalist SRT experience, an SRT-200 will fill the bill nicely.
 Think of it as a Pentax K1000-equivalent, minus the silver oxide 357 battery.
 It is a perfect candidate for the 675 hearing-aid battery treatment.
 And they can be had for dirt-cheap with a 50/2 lens.
 In other words, there is an SRT for just about anyone.
-They make great cold-weather cameras and long-exposures are a breeze, too.
+They also make great cold-weather cameras and long-exposures are a breeze, too.
 I have used my -102 @ -20 Celsius with no problems whatsoever.
 SRTs also pair beautifully with any Minolta MF lens, although there is something special when you plunk an all-metal MC Rokkor on one loaded with B&W :-).
 Totally symphonic, brah.
 Later days.